 and “5 Expert Tips For Buying a Backpacking Tent.”

 7. Bring Clothing Layers for the Expected Weather

 If the best weather forecast for the area where you’re backpacking provides conditions for the valleys, know that it will likely be at least 10 to 20 degrees Fahrenheit cooler in the mountains where you’re hiking.
-On average, the air temperature drops three to four degrees Fahrenheit for every thousand feet of elevation gain (or nearly 10 degrees Celsius for every 1,000 meters).
+On average, the air temperature drops three to four degrees Fahrenheit for every thousand feet of elevation gain (or about 10 degrees Celsius for every 1,000 meters).
 The sun gets more intense at higher elevations, too, which means it feels warmer when the sun is out, but also cools off quickly when the sun sets or disappears behind clouds.